Tanzania, a sanctuary of African wildlife, invites you on a legendary safari combined with a heavenly getaway to Zanzibar, the Spice Island.

 • Ngorongoro as a direct add-on

-The Ngorongoro Caldera (260 km²) is listed as a UNESCO World Heritage Site for both its natural and cultural value.
-This intact volcanic crater forms a closed ecosystem with extraordinary wildlife richness: more than 25,000 animals live there year-round, including one of the highest concentrations of lions in Africa and black rhinos.
-The crater highlands (2,300 m altitude) offer safaris with rare wildlife density, often compared to a giant open-air aquarium.
+The Ngorongoro Caldera (260 km²) is listed as a dual UNESCO World Heritage Site — both natural and cultural.
+This intact volcanic crater forms a closed ecosystem with extraordinarily rich wildlife: more than 25,000 animals live there year-round, including one of Africa’s highest concentrations of lions and black rhinos.
+The crater highlands (2,300 m altitude) offer safaris with a rare density of animals, often compared to a giant open-air aquarium.

 Perfect for: